microsoft/MixedRealityToolkit-Unity/Documentation/README_ObjectManipulator.md

 #### Constraint on movement

-Specifies which axes we wish to prevent movement on.
-Because this property is a flag, you can select any number of options.
+Specifies which axes to prevent movement on.
+Because this property is a flag, any number of options can be selected.

 * *X Axis*: Movement along the x-axis is constrained if selected.
 * *Y Axis*: Movement along the y-axis is constrained if selected.